MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 -

 ### Note
-> Before proceeding into following steps, Make sure you have root access on the system.
-If you don't contact the system administrator(s) in order to get the root access.
+> Before proceeding into following steps, make sure you have root access on the system.
+If you don't, contact the system administrator(s) in order to get the root access.

 ## Java Installation
 You can install Java on a machine running with Ubuntu following the steps: